About Orchestra Hall

-Why not “re-allocate” the $47 million raised to reduce deficits instead?
+Why not “re-allocate” the Hall funding to reduce deficits instead?

 The donors who have contributed to the Orchestra Hall renovation would not have contributed these funds if there weren’t a building project to support and we need to respect their intent.
 For example, the State of Minnesota provided $14 million (funds that we need to match) to support the renovation and these funds cannot be used for a different purpose.
 Similarly, many foundations and corporations have specific guidelines around capital support that our project fulfilled; this support cannot be re-allocated.

 Instead of fundraising for Orchestra Hall, why not raise additional endowment funds to support your musicians?

 We need to do both.
 Our comprehensive Building for the Future campaign allows donors the opportunity to choose which area of the organization they most wish to support and many of them have supported more than one area.
 The $110 million campaign has three components: